Zachary Kushnir

 About Me

 My name is Zach Kushnir.
 I was born in Syracuse, NY and went to Jamesville-Dewitt High School.
-In high school, I found my passion for engineering through introductory engineering classes offered at my high school.
+In high school, I found my passion for engineering through introductory engineering classes were I was taught how design and build cool things.
+I was captivated by the process of transforming creative ideas into tangible solutions and pushing the limits of what I could design and construct.

 I visited Pittsburgh for the first time in 2014, when Pittsburgh hosted the USA Karate National Championships.
-I immediately grew fond of the city.
+I immediately grew fond of the city for its possibilities and opportunities in technology.
 After high school, I started my bachelors degree in Mechanical Engineering at the University of Pittsburgh.
 Throughout my undergraduate years at Pitt, I completed three co-op rotations at Acutronic, worked as a research assistant for three years, and as a teaching assistant for the first-year engineering program for four years.
 As my degree progressed, my interests focused towards robotics leading me to starting my masters at Carnegie Mellon University.

-At Carnegie Mellon University, I started working at the NeuroMechatronics Lab with Dr. Weber.
-I was tasked with designing and fabricating a hand exoskeleton to improve motor function for people after stroke, spinal cord injury, or limb loss.
+At Carnegie Mellon University, I continued as a researcher at the NeuroMechatronics Lab with Dr. Weber.
+I was tasked with designing and fabricating a hand exoskeleton to improve motor function for people after stroke and spinal cord injury.
+Simultaneously, I have been taking classes spanning a variety of areas in robotics to grow my understanding of the field as a whole.

-While attending classes, I also managed to continue my training in karate and compete at the highest level in the United States.
+While attending classes, I also managed to continue my training in karate and compete at the highest level all over the United States and abroad.

 Education: